felias-fogg/dw-gdbserver/README.md

 ## Connecting a debugWIRE debugger to a target

-In principle, only two lines are necessary to connect your hardware debugger to a target chip or board: the debugWIRE line, which is the target chip's RESET line, and GND.
+In principle, only two wires are necessary to connect your hardware debugger to a target chip or board: the debugWIRE line, which is the target chip's RESET line, and GND.
 However, when one wants to change into and out of debugWIRE mode, change fuses, or upload firmware, it is necessary to connect all 6 SPI programming lines to the target: VTG, GND, RESET, MOSI, MISO, and SCK.
 For this reason, using all SPI programming lines makes a lot of sense.
 Moreover, most of the time, an SPI connector is already on the target board.

 ### SPI programming header